I’ve perfected vegan taco meat! Seriously, if you’ve gone vegan but have a craving for beefy tacos, then this recipe is for you!

 Is This Recipe Really Fast?

-But don’t worry!
-Just because these tacos are incredible, doesn’t mean they take forever to make.
+Don’t worry!
+Just because these tacos are incredible, it doesn’t mean they take forever to make.
 You can have tasty vegan taco meat in under 30 minutes!
 Just watch the above video and you can see for yourself.

 Seriously…it’s that fast!

 So, without further ado…here’s is my Vegan Taco Meat Recipe!

 Vegan Taco Meat – Quick and Easy Recipe with TVP, Tofu, Tempeh, or Vegan Ground Beef

 - Large skillet or saute pan

 - Measuring Cup

 - 275 grams Lidl Next Level Hack Vegan Meat Can use any vegan minced meat or extra firm tofu